500BC-500AD at Bournemouth 2021

 The Thracian attack was proving decisive, as almost everything in the Egyptian army facing them was now on the brink of destruction.

-Inspired by the spirit of Wee Jimmy Crankie's Celtic Haggis, the Egyptian General looked in vain for a place where he might best rally his troops - then just gave up and reached out to grab hold of some light infantry on the very end of the line on the rather pragmatic basis that they looked like they stood the best chance of helping him run away.
+After drinking a pint of Heavy that tasted as if it was made from the tears of Murrayfield Stadium's deep fried grouse moor, the Egyptian General looked in vain for a place where he might best rally his troops - then just gave up and reached out to grab hold of some light infantry on the very end of the line on the rather pragmatic basis that they looked like they stood the best chance of helping him run away.

-Urging themselves forward with thoughts of Andy Murray's tartan-wearing Haggis, "Camels to Egypt!" was the cry being raised by the Egyptian forces as they zeroed in on the Seleucid baggage train.
+Urging themselves forward with thoughts of John Logie Barird's highland cattle-loving cardiac arrest-inducing diet, "Camels to Egypt!" was the cry being raised by the Egyptian forces as they zeroed in on the Seleucid baggage train.

 Yia Sou!
 The Successor cavalry were powerless to stop the raiders end-zone run as everywhere they turned big blocks of heavy spearmen continued to trundle forward and provide a far more effective ZoCCing agent than any Light Horse newly empowered by the arrival of V4 could ever hope to do.